siegeon/magic.lambda.io/README.md

 After invoking the above, assuming the **[.stream]** node contains a valid `Stream` object, the file above will contain the content from the stream.

-**Notice** - If the file exists from before, this will throw an exception, unless you pass in **[overwrite]** and set its value to boolean true, at which point the file will first be deleted before the stream is saved to the specified file path.
+**Notice** - If the file exists from before the existing file will be deleted, unless you pass in an **[overwrite]** argument and set its value to false, at which point an exception will be thrown if the file exists from before.

 ### [io.stream.read]